F0x06/elphel-mov-splitter/README.md

 >Elphel MOV to jp4 splitter.

 ### Description
-This tool split all MOV files created by the Elphel Eyesis 4π camera into JP4 files, and also generates a KML file
+This tool split all MOV files created by Elphel cameras into JP4 files, and also generates a KML file

 ### Table of Contents
 - [Elphel MOV to jp4 splitter.](#user-content-elphel-mov-splitterelphel-mov-to-jp4-splitter)